liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-To standardize naming conventions and separate concepts between Users in the Control Panel and Site Members.
+This change standardizes naming conventions and separates concepts between Users in the Control Panel and Site Members.

 ---------------------------------------